The ornate Italian Chapel at Scapa Flow on Orkney

 The Scandinavian-looking picturesque village of Voe, Shetland

-Our self-drive touring holiday of Orkney & Shetland gives you the opportunity to experience the wonderful landscapes, fascinating wildlife and archaeological heritage of these magical, and very different, parts of the UK.
+Our self-drive touring holiday of Orkney & Shetland gives you the opportunity to experience the landscapes, wildlife and archaeological heritage of these magical, and very different, parts of the UK.
 Whilst Orkney is hailed for its rich folklore and abundance of wildlife, Shetland is experiencing ever increasing popularity thanks to BBC's hit TV series “Shetland” based on Ann Cleeve's gritty, iconic crime stories.

 Day One to Three - Orkney

-Orkney offers world class archaeology as well as some superb land and seascapes.
-There's simply so much to see it's difficult to choose, but our suggested itinerary would be to start at Orphir, with its beautifully proportioned round church and "Orkneyinga" Viking history interpretation centre.
+Orkney offers world class archaeology as well as superb land and seascapes.
+There's simply so much to see it's difficult to choose.
+Our suggested itinerary would be to start at Orphir, with its beautifully proportioned round church and "Orkneyinga" Viking history interpretation centre.
 From here head to the West coast and Skara Brae, one of the most impressive stone age monuments in the western world.

-Then drive north to the Earl’s Palace at Birsay; should time allow, travel round the coast to Evie and the broch of Gurness, return south to Maes Howe, and finally the Ring of Brodgar and standing stones of Stenness.
+Drive north to the Earl’s Palace at Birsay; should time allow, travel round the coast to Evie and the broch of Gurness.
+Return south to Maes Howe, and finally through the Ring of Brodgar and the standing stones of Stenness.
 Another day you might head south to South Ronaldsay - now connected by the famous Churchill Barriers to the mainland.
 Don’t miss the incredible example of human dedication - the Italian Chapel and the Tomb of the Eagles, one of the most impressive privately owned historic monuments in the country.

 If you prefer, travel by Orkney Ferries to one of the smaller islands such as Hoy, Papa Westray, Westray, Rousay, Stronsay, Sanday or Shapinsay.
 Hoy, Orkney's second largest island, is mountainous and worth visiting for its famous sea stack, the Old Man of Hoy.
 At Westray, visit the ruined Noltland Castle and the Knowe o’ Burristae Broch.
 If you're interested in the archaeology of Orkney, Rousay boasts one of the finest sites, with its Midhowe Broch and Cairn.
 Here you can see evidence of many different eras dating as far back as Neolithic times.